zuse1991/connectagb/README.md

 ## Application Sign In mock data

-To simulate sign in responses, type any email address, and use passwords listed above to try different responses:
+To simulate sign in responses, type any email address, and use passwords listed below to try different responses:
 * `grupoboticario`: success sign in and feed screen display
 * `invalida`: display wrong password message
 * any other: display network error message